-Congratulations on your purchase of the Delta 1010LT PCI Audio Card designed and built by M-Audio.
-The Delta 1010LT is an excellent choice for audio and MIDI production utilizing your PC or Macintosh computer, and will interface easily with professional and "prosumer" recording gear as well as consumer playback devices.
+Congratulations on your purchase of the Delta 410 PCI Audio Card designed and built by M Audio.
+The Delta 410 is an excellent choice for audio production utilizing your PC or Macintosh computer, and will interface easily with "prosumer" recording gear as well as consumer playback devices.

 Even if you are experienced in digital recording, please take the time to read this manual.
-It will give you valuable information on installing your new card and the supporting software, plus help you to fully understand the function and usability of the Delta 1010LT.
-Once you're up and running, you will quickly discover the power and brilliance, both in sound and design, of your Delta 1010LT PCI Audio Card.
+It will give you valuable information on installing your new card and the supporting software, plus help you to fully understand the function and usability of the Delta 410.
+Once you're up and running, you will quickly discover the power and brilliance, both in sound and design, of your Delta 410 PCI Audio Card.